What Is a NEMA 14-50?

 - →75A circuit → maximum 60A charger setting

-This is why you see chargers rated at 48A on a 60A circuit — that's exactly the 80% rule at work.
+This is why you see chargers rated at 48A on a 60A circuit.
+That's exactly the 80% rule at work.
 Your installer will size everything correctly.